open-telemetry/opentelemetry-specification/specification/common/common.md

   namespace.
 Because of this rule be careful when choosing names: every existing name prohibits existence of an equally named namespace in the future, and vice
-  versa: any existing namespace prohibits existence of an equally named attribute or label in the future.
+  versa: any existing namespace prohibits existence of an equally named attribute or label key in the future.

 ### Recommendations for OpenTelemetry Authors